Floodplains and Floodways in Hamburg Township

 Information on whether your property is in the 100-year floodplain can be obtained by coming into the Township Offices and have the Zoning Administrator assist you.
 Maps are available to look at as well as other flood related information.

-Hamburg Township Is In the NFIP
+Hamburg Township is an NFIP Community

 Hamburg Township joined the National Flood Insurance Program in 1986.
 It is now a Class 8 Community in the Community Rating System (CRS) Program.
 Both programs are administered by the Federal Emergency Management Agency (FEMA).
 The CRS was implemented to recognize and encourage community floodplain management activities that exceed minimum NFIP standards with the minimum requirements of the NFIP, and maintain FEMA elevation certificates for all new and substantially improved construction in the floodplain after the date of application for CRS classification.